 This email is particularly useful because it offers a number of benefits if the person agrees to add the company:

 Contributors for high authority sites like Forbes and Entrepreneur frequently include quotes from subject matter experts, and they give a backlink to the person’s website in the article.

-You can also find these opportunities using HARO, and by reaching out to writers for sites you want to be featured out.
+You can also find these opportunities using HARO, and by reaching out to writers for sites, you want to be featured on.
 Let them know what sort of topics you can provide quotes for.

 How to get backlinks for specific pages or posts

 Getting backlinks to the homepage of your site increases your website’s domain authority and brings in traffic and brand awareness.
 However, that’s not the only way to execute a backlinking strategy.

 Many companies also work on getting backlinks to priority content like:

 When getting backlinks for a specific post or page, make sure it is optimized for a target keyphrase.
 That way, any backlinks you acquire make it more likely that you will rank for that keyphrase.